 - Asian lady beetles have mouthparts for eating insects which can be used to bite humans.
 Some describe these bites as a pinch or a pinprick.
 Fortunately, they are not known to spread diseases and they do not possess venom.

 - The excrement from Asian lady beetles can stain clothing, drapes and other fabrics.
 This is usually washable but it can cause permanent damage to some belongings.

-In preparation of these fall pests, we recommend an external treatment to repel and eliminate them.
+In preparation for these fall pests, we recommend an external treatment to repel and eliminate them.
 We provide this treatment as part of our Perimeter Pest Control program.
 If you have questions or you would like to schedule service, reach out to us today.
-Our team of expertly-trained service professionals is standing by to assist you.
+Our team of expertly-trained Franklin pest control professionals are standing by to assist you.